tito-arch/BABC-2/content/posts/what-is-neural-link.md

 # Is the neural link safe?

 The neural link is not put directly in the brain but in a small hole about 25 mm in diameter on the skull.
-Neurosurgeons that perform these surgeries have to be extremely careful with the brain, which is why there is a whole dedicated **neurosurgical robot** that is capable of inserting the (link) or the electrodes within the shortest time possible.
+Neurosurgeons that perform these surgeries have to be extremely careful with the brain, which is why there is a whole dedicated **Neurosurgical Robot** that is capable of inserting the (link) or the electrodes within the shortest time possible.

 There have been successful attempts already where they put neural link microchips into (Paige) a 9-year-old monkey, and he was able to play pong with his mind.

 {{< youtube rsCul1sp4hQ >}}

-Another attempt was with a pig where they were able to read signals. from its legs, no humans have already been tested with this technology because still some people are fighting neural links some even saying It's unethical, but the future for the neural link is quite promising.
+Another attempt was with a pig where they were able to read signals. from its limbs and simulate it in real time,yet no humans have already been tested with this technology ,but the future for the neural link is quite promising.

 ## What will the neural link do?